missaouib/JenkinsComposeStack/BROWNBAG.md

 - It scales like a pro.
   And most importantly, it ensures Jenkins is always production-ready, so I don’t waste time fixing things that should’ve been caught earlier.
-  I’m excited to hear your thoughts, and as always, if you have any questions later, feel free to reach out.
+  As always, if you have any questions later, feel free to reach out.
 I’m happy to chat about containers, Jenkins, or anything else that tickles your fancy.
-Thanks for attending — and now, let’s hear your feedback!
+Thanks for attending — and now, I’m excited to hear your thoughts, is the setup working in the direction we need?
+Anything that’s confusing or needs tweaking?
+Your feedback helps shape the project’s future.
+Let’s make it awesome together!